fierval/deep-reinforcement-learning/p1_navigation/README.md

 ## Video

 For the full 30 seconds of video go [here.](https://youtu.be/WK1zNtVoBFA).
-The graph below shows rewards accumulated in this episode: